As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 12. Italian Wine

 Italy is the largest producer of wine in the world.
+Some of the best Italian wines include Pinot Grigio and Pinot Bianco.

 There are 20 wine regions in Italy, varying from long coastal wine regions due to the shape of the country, and those in the hilly terrain with varying altitudes and soil conditions allow for unique characteristics.